 Car accidents are, unsurprisingly, a common cause of broken bones.
-The speed at which accidents often occur, combined with the sheer weight of the vehicles involved, can create a massive force that the body then absorbs on impact.
+The speed at which accidents often occur, combined with the sheer weight of the vehicles involved, can create a massive force that the body absorbs on impact.
 One or more broken bones can be the painful result of these collisions.
+Bone fractures from car accidents require expensive medical attention and take a long time to heal.
+For those reasons, you need a personal injury attorney to seek compensation for your injuries.

-If you or a loved one have suffered bone fractures in an automobile accident in Oklahoma City, you may be eligible for financial compensation for your injuries and the losses they have caused.
+Suppose you or a loved one have suffered bone fractures in an automobile accident in Oklahoma City.
+In that case, you may be eligible for financial compensation for your injuries and the losses they have caused.
 If another person’s irresponsible driving has affected you in this way, Abel Law Firm can help you pursue a claim for monetary damages against the negligent party’s insurance company.
-Our Oklahoma City car accident lawyers have been assisting victims since 1976, and we are ready to fight for you too.
+Our Oklahoma City car accident lawyers have assisted victims since 1976, and we are ready to fight for you too.
 Call (405) 239-7046 today to schedule a free initial consultation.

 Common Breaks from Collisions